 To paint well, an artist has to do more than make the subject look like the object that inspired it; he also has to paint its smell.
 Take Georgette Chen, for instance.
 Her paintings of waxed meats, waxed sausages and waxed ducks… from her paintings one can almost catch a whiff of their aroma… When I drew salted fish, I also had this sensation (personal communication with Lim Tze Peng in Mandarin, 5 January 2011).

 Speaking of Cezanne’s achievement in his still-life paintings of apples, Lim referred to the French artist’s ability to render smell through these works:

 Nostalgia and phenomenological fullness have been explored above as layers of significance in the Nanyang style.
 Yet the common ground yielded not a single result but much variety.
 The monolithic univocality of the “Nanyang Style” is specious; it is more appropriate to speak of Nanyang styles.
-Surveying the drying fish works reveals the singularity of each artist’s approach toward a shared subject matter.
-Cheong Soo Pieng’s Drying Salted Fish (1978) reflects the influence of Song dynasty painting on the artist in his later years; the foliage in the foreground bears a striking resemblance to the Song painter Ma Hezhi’s depiction of leaves (Yeo, 2010b).
-With their elongated arms and rounded eyebrows, the female figures are also characteristic of Cheong’s decorative phase in the late seventies and early eighties.
+Surveying the drying fish works reveals the singularity of each artist’s approach towards a shared subject matter.
+Cheong Soo Pieng’s Drying Salted Fish (1978) reflects the influence of Song-dynasty painting on the artist in his later years; the foliage in the foreground bears a striking resemblance to the Song painter Ma Hezhi’s depiction of leaves (Yeo, 2010b).
+With their elongated arms and rounded eyebrows, the female figures are also characteristic of Cheong’s decorative phase in the late 70s and early 80s.